falkr/teampy/docs/setup.md

 Example: A student named Kari Nordman gets the id `kn1`.
 Another student with the same initials gets the id `kn2`.

-The table can contain a column `table` that lists the tables where everyone sits during the RAT.
-This is later useful when the RATs are printed.
+The table can contain an optional column `table` that lists the tables where everyone sits during the RAT.
+When you print the RAT for all students, the pages are then sorted by table, which makes distribution much quicker.
+If there is no table column, the RATs will be sorted by team.
-They can be sorted according to the table and distributing them is fast and simple.

 ## Teams File